xLPMG/tsunami_lab/docs/source/files/assignments/project.rst

 GUI (Client-side)
 *********************

-The Gui is desigend to be as intuitively usable as possible.
-Therefore, we divided the functionality of the GUI into 5 sections, which are represented by the main tabs.
+We divided all functionality into 5 sections, which are represented by the main tabs.

 ..  image:: ../../_static/assets/task-10-Gui_help.png